semaphore-protocol/subgraph/README.md

 ### Authorization

-Set the authorisation code that links your account on thegraph.com:
+Set the authorization code that links your account on thegraph.com:

 ```bash
 yarn auth <access-token>